vittoriocandolo/food-supply/README.md

 Using FAO data, a simple analysis of international food supply is presented.
 Initially some general considerations are made and then some relevant cases are analyzed.
-The final part of the presentation is dedicated to the related issues of sustainability and climate change.
+The final part of the presentation is dedicated to the related issue of production sustainability.

 ## Structure
 * [data](https://github.com/vittoriocandolo/food-supply/tree/main/data) - contains all the data used, from [FAOSTAT](https://www.fao.org/faostat/en/#data), [Natural Earth](https://www.naturalearthdata.com/) via [DATA HUB](https://datahub.io/core/geo-countries), [World Bank](https://www.worldbank.org) and [lukes github](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes)